-Grant Simmons, Director of Client Analytics for us here at Kochava, is our resident expert on how to detect and prevent mobile ad fraud.
+Grant Simmons, VP of Client Analytics for us here at Kochava, is our resident expert on how to detect and prevent mobile ad fraud.
 Our partner network, Taptica, interviewed him on what he looks for and how marketers and networks can prevent fraud from infiltrating their ad campaigns.
 You can read the article here or on their site.

 This week, Taptica had the opportunity to sit down with Grant Simmons, Head of Client Analytics at Kochava, to get his take on the state of mobile fraud.
 Here’s what Grant had to say about the trajectory of today’s quality battle, and where Kochava comes in.